Plant a Tree, Save the Planet

 Every step in the production of a fabric or garment has room for improvement—reduction of resources, cleaner materials, less waste, and more commitment to environmental responsibility.

 Recycling in the fashion industry can start at a basic level.
 Stores and websites can choose to use recycled packaging and bagging materials.
-At Lumière Paris all of our paper products, including tissue, cards, and boxes, are made using recycled materials.
+At Lumière Paris all of our paper products, including hangtags, labels, wash care, gift boxes, ribbons, bows, thank you cards, and shipping boxes are made using recycled materials.
+Even the ink used to print the apparel and packaging are sustainable water-based inks.
 It’s a simple first step towards creating a more sustainable industry.

 Lumière Paris and our partner companies have devoted our businesses to this combination of style and sustainability.
 The use of ECONYL® yarn is the first step.
 We are confident that environmentally sustainable processes will continue to emerge from this highly creative industry.